 Please keep in mind that the genotyping technology we use to analyze your sample is not designed to pick up genetic changes beyond the types of single variant changes we include in our reports.
 23andMe will assign you a sex based on your DNA analysis.
 It is important to note that our genotyping service is not designed to identify intersex conditions even though they may become apparent in individuals that are genotyped by our service.
 Additionally, 23andMe is neither a diagnostic tool nor a substitute for a physician’s advice.
 If your primary concern is to identify your genetic sex, we recommend you consult with a genetic counselor.

 We recognize that individuals have different comfort levels when sharing personal information with other 23andMe users, and have designed our service to give customers control over how much information they share.
-While your genetic sex is never shared directly with individuals with whom you may be sharing or in the DNA Relatives tool, there are some sex-specific features that could allow others to infer your genetic sex.
+All sharing features on our site require an individual to opt-in.
+You may choose to participate in some features that could enable others to infer your genetic or self-reported sex.

-The DNA Relatives tool is an interactive 23andMe feature that allows you to find and connect with genetic relatives who are also 23andMe users participating in this feature, and to learn more about your family story.
-This tool is optional; other 23andMe users will not be able to see you as a genetic match unless you opt in to the feature.
+The DNA Relatives feature is an interactive 23andMe feature that allows you to find and connect with genetic relatives who are also 23andMe users participating in this feature, and to learn more about your family story.
+This feature is optional; other 23andMe users will not be able to see you as a genetic match unless you opt in to the feature.

-If you choose to participate in the DNA Relatives tool, your profile will be shown in your matches' DNA Relatives list.
-Your visible profile will include the following information:
+If you choose to participate in the DNA Relatives feature, your profile will be shown in your matches' DNA Relatives lists.

 Your Predicted Relationship

 The 23andMe Personal Genetic Service analyzes your DNA at specific points throughout your genome where single letters of the genetic sequence have been shown to differ among individuals.
-This process is called SNP genotyping, and is not well-suited for detecting most chromosomal abnormalities, such as Turner syndrome (45,X) and Klinefelter syndrome (47,XXY).
+This process is called SNP genotyping, and is not well-suited for detecting missing or extra sex chromosomes in a person, such as Turner syndrome (45,X) and Klinefelter syndrome (47,XXY).

-The vast majority of 23andMe Carrier Status and Genetic Health Risk reports are based solely on genes located in chromosomes 1-22 (not the sex chromosomes).
+The vast majority of 23andMe Carrier Status* and Health Predisposition* Reports are based solely on genes located in chromosomes 1-22 (not the sex chromosomes).
 Thus, these reports should not be impacted by any sex chromosome abnormality.

-However, our test does look at variants on the X chromosome for one of our Genetic Health Risk reports (G6PD Deficiency) as well as for our Ancestry Composition report.
+However, our test does look at variants on the X chromosome for one of our Genetic Health Risk reports (G6PD Deficiency**) as well as for our Ancestry Composition Report and some of our reports Powered by 23andMe Research.
 If you have questions about how your genetic condition will impact these reports for you, please reach out to our Customer Care team.